Yash-Git-Hub/Ifelselab01/readme.md

-# Learning to pull git from vs code
+# A stream lit facial features detecing app git
-This is first try
+This is an app to deteect mutiple faceial features using open cv and then for deployment streamlit and heriko have been used.